Publishers demand payment of Shs. 3bn debt from Govt over supply of books

 Rarieda schools benefit as TERIA rolls out Ksh12 Million water project in Siaya

-Kamau emphasized that clearing the outstanding debt, reviewing the VAT, and addressing book piracy are critical steps that the government must take to ensure timely access to quality textbooks.
+Kamau emphasised that clearing the outstanding debt, reviewing the VAT, and addressing book piracy are critical steps that the government must take to ensure timely access to quality textbooks.

 “The government and publishers must work together to protect the integrity of learning materials and ensure that learners receive what they deserve,” Kamau added.

-The government is yet to respond to the publishers’ appeal.
+The government has yet to respond to the publishers’ appeal.

 By our reporter